minprog/platforms/django/lectures/sql/index.md

 Just as we worked with several different variable types in Python, SQLite has [types](https://www.sqlite.org/datatype3.html) that represent different forms of information.
 Other management systems may have different data types, but all are fairly similar to those of SQLite:

-*   `TEXT`: For strings of text (Ex. a person’s name)
+*   `TEXT`: For strings of text (Ex. a person's name)
 *   `NUMERIC`: A more general form of numeric data (Ex.
 A date or boolean value)
-*   `INTEGER`: Any non-decimal number (Ex. a person’s age)
+*   `INTEGER`: Any non-decimal number (Ex. a person's age)
-*   `REAL`: Any real number (Ex. a person’s weight)
+*   `REAL`: Any real number (Ex. a person's weight)
 *   `BLOB` (Binary Large Object): Any other binary data that we may want to store in our database (Ex. an image)

 ## Tables

-Now, to actually get started with using SQL to interact with a database, let’s begin by creating a new table.
+Now, to actually get started with using SQL to interact with a database, let's begin by creating a new table.
 The [command to create a new table](https://www.w3schools.com/sql/sql_create_table.asp) looks something like this:

     CREATE TABLE flights(
         id INTEGER PRIMARY KEY AUTOINCREMENT,